You have signs of severe dehydration. These

 Watchful waiting is a period of time during

 which you and your doctor observe your symptoms or condition

 Watchful waiting may be appropriate if you

 have diarrhea, stomach cramps, and other symptoms of stomach flu (gastroenteritis).
 Most people recover from these

 gastrointestinal illnesses at home in several days without medical treatment.

 Likewise, some cases of bacterial food poisoning are mild and pass in several

 days.
-But if diarrhea is severe or persists longer than a week, call your
+But if diarrhea is severe or lasts longer than a week, call your

 doctor for advice.